Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

-\head{Inference latency} The inference latency includes the latency of each inference operation after the input features are fed to \namePaper{}'s inference networks.
-Since the neural network weights fit in the CPU caches (see \S\ref{subsubsec: storage_overhead}), each inference operation requires 90 MAC operations (7$\times$10+10$\times$2).
-On our evaluated system (see Table~\ref{tab:devices}), these MAC operations consume $\sim$90 CPU cycles (\emph{240$ns$}) per core (including cache miss scenarios), lower than the I/O read latency of a high-end SSD ($\sim$3$\mu$s)~\cite{inteloptane, samsung2017znand}.
-In \namePaper{}, only the placement agent's inference latency affects I/O latency because it is on the critical path of I/O request handling.
-The migration agent runs in the background, and its inference latency does not impact the latency of ongoing I/O requests.
-However, the migration agent's inference latency is the same as that of the placement agent.
+\head{Inference latency} \camii{Each inference operation requires 90 MAC operations (7$\times$10+10$\times$2).
+On our evaluated system (see Table~\ref{tab:devices}), each inference consumes $\sim$90 CPU cycles (\emph{240 $ns$}) per core, lower than the I/O read latency of a high-end SSD ($\sim$3 $\mu$s)~\cite{inteloptane, samsung2017znand}.} Only the data-placement agent's inference contributes to I/O latency because it executes on the critical path of I/O request handling. \camii{The migration agent performs inference in the background and does not lie on the critical path of I/O request handling.
+Hence, the migration agent's inference latency does not directly affect the data placement of ongoing I/O requests.}